 Look across the way as you are approaching El Capitan for a rarer site.
 Ribbon Fall, which catapults over 1600 feet is the longest single-drop waterfall in North America.
-It is fed only briefly by melting snow and thus is dry most of the year, but this year it is expected to pour well beyond Memorial Day.
+It is fed only briefly by melting snow and thus is dry most of the year, but after very wet winters it can continue to pour well beyond Memorial Day.
 It is utterly awe inspiring.
 If you are up to it, there is a hike that leads to its base.

 Moving further into the Valley, Sentinel Falls comes into view on your right.
 Sentinel Falls is actually a long set of cascades that steps over a series of ledges next to Sentinel Dome.
 On days when the fog hangs low it can take on the appearance of a Japanese painting.